Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

 	- A stack of images named "Overlay": corresponding to the original images of the neurons with the overlapping image of the skeleton that had been measured, coded in different colors, depending on the hierarchy of the neurites (primary, secondary...) --> this stack normally allows a visual check of the proper functioning of the macro.

-	- A text file named "Values": that may be directly opened with Excel
+	- A text file named "Results": that may be directly opened with Excel